pingcap/docs/tidb-lightning/tidb-lightning-50TB-data-import-best-practices.md

 - Table definitions:

     - The number and size of secondary indexes per table can affect import speed.
-More indexes result in slower imports and more space consumption after import.
+Fewer indexes result in faster imports and less space consumption after import.
     - Index data size = Number of indexes \* Index size \* Number of rows.

 - Compression ratio: